photo hurricane cuba

 ----------------------

-moving toward the east-northeast near 12 mph (19 km/h).
-A faster
+is moving toward the northwest near 12 mph (19 km/h), and this

 from the center.